-On average minimum wage effect increases total earnings of employees by 0.6% in 2009 and 1% in 2010-2012 (see the following table).
+On average minimum wage effect increases total earnings of employees by 0.6% in 2009 and 1% in 2010-2013 (see table Table A10).
 Almost the same pattern is valid for social contributions, while income tax increases slightly more.
 Disposable income is increased by 0.3% in 2009 and slightly more in following years (0.4 and 0.5%).

 Social assistance expenditure is decreased by 1.4% in 2009.
-Consequently, inequality (measured by the Gini coefficient) is reduced by 0.2%, while poverty rate is increased by 0.8%.
+Consequently, inequality (measured by the Gini coefficient) is reduced by 0.2%, while poverty rate is increased by 0.6%.
+In the following years similar trend continues; social assistance is decreased (it varies from year to year from 2.5% to 1.7%), Gini coefficient is increased while poverty rates are increased in all years except in 2010.